quanted/esat/README.md

  * Software, code, or algorithm related bugs and issues can be submitted directly as issues on the GitHub repository.
  * Support can be requested through GitHub issues or through email at [esat@epa.gov](esat@epa.gov).

+## Disclaimer
+ESAT development has been funded by U.S. EPA.
+Mention of any trade names, products, or services does not convey, and should not be interpreted as conveying, official EPA approval, endorsement, or recommendation.
+The views expressed in this README are those of the authors and do not necessarily represent the views or policies of the US EPA.